ssec/polar2grid/py/polar2grid/doc/source/custom_grids.rst

 .. note::

-    The decision of whether a grid is supported or not is ultimately up to :doc:`the backend <../backends/index>` used by a glue script.
+    The decision of whether a grid is supported or not is ultimately up to :doc:`the writer <../writers/index>` used by a glue script.
-    Check the :doc:`../backends/index` section for your specific backend.
+    Check the :doc:`../writers/index` section for your specific writer.

 .. note::